-Christiana Iyesere, MD, MBA is the Director of the Medicine Innovation Program.
-She is an established leader in the creation and implementation of platforms and projects that enhance and innovate across medicine and health care.
-A graduate of Yale University, Columbia University College of Physicians and Surgeons, and Harvard University Business School, Dr. Iyasere served as a Howard Hughes Research Fellow in HIV Immunology for the Laboratory of Immunoregulation at the National Institutes of Health before completing her Internal Medicine Residency at Massachusetts General Hospital and serving a year as an Administrative Fellow alongside Dr. Peter Slavin and Harry Demonaco, leading a series of projects related to optimal technology adoption and utilization.
-She has served in such prominent roles as Co-Director of the MGH Innovation Support Center; Associate Director of “The Sandbox,” a clinical innovation site; Technology Assessment Coordinator for the Council for Technology, Adoption, Innovation and Promotion; and Chair of the Mass General Innovation Collaborative.
+Christiana Iyasere, MD, MBA is the director of the Medicine Innovation Program.
+She is an established leader in developing innovative platforms focused on improving patient care.
+A graduate of Yale University, Columbia University College of Physicians and Surgeons, and Harvard University Business School, Christiana served as a Howard Hughes Research Fellow in HIV Immunology for the Laboratory of Immunoregulation at the National Institutes of Health.
+She completed her Internal Medicine Residency at Massachusetts General Hospital and served for a year as an Administrative Fellow alongside Dr. Peter Slavin, leading a series of projects related to optimal technology adoption and utilization.
+She has served in prominent roles such as Co-Director of the MGH Innovation Support Center; Associate Director of “The Sandbox,” a clinical innovation site; Technology Assessment Coordinator for the Council for Technology, Adoption, Innovation, and Promotion; and Chair of the Mass General Innovation Collaborative.
 She is a member of the Partners Innovation Council and the Partners Epic Innovation Council.
-Dr. Iyasere is an Instructor of Medicine at Harvard Medical School.
+Christiana is also an Assistant Professor of Medicine at Harvard Medical School.

 The Medicine Innovation Pilot Grant Awards take research projects with the potential to transform medicine and provides them with the needed resources to move forward to the next inflection point in successful solution development.
 Resources provided include structured project management support, milestone based stewardship of resources, focused mentorship and access to networks that can move the project to the next step in development.
 The goal is to move from a project to a product that can be consumed and used by patients and providers.